Low-Income, Text, and Disabled Friendly

 - No Videos.
 As above, no videos are used.
-They consume lots of resources, and when set to run automatically, they cannot always be easily turned off.
+They consume lots of resources, and when set to run automatically, they cannot always be easily turned off or bypassed.

 - No Frames.
 It is just not necessary for our site to have different parts of a given screen be independent of one another.
 Designs using frames reduce the size of what is being read so as to allow for content in other frames to appear at the same time.
 This particularly hampers visitors using small-screen mobile devices.
 Furthermore, a poor layout of multiple frames can add to screen clutter, and may be confusing for those that use screen readers.

 - Keyboard Accessible.
-For those persons that cannot use a pointer device (or prefer not to), all content is able to be accessed via keyboard.
+For those persons that cannot use a pointer device (or prefer not to), all navigation can be controlled, and all content is able to be accessed, via the keyboard.

 - No Tracking.
 We never track any of your browsing, nor do we gather any personal information.

 - No HTTPS Requirement.
 (Hyper Text Transfer Protocol, Secure) You are on an information website.
 No visitor statistics are ever requested nor is visitor input required.
 As such, HTTPS is not used here.
 This allows access to those using older browsers because they will not be blocked.